Integration with Svelte

 onDestroy(() => {

-kanban.destructor(); // destruct Kanban
+kanban.destructor(); // clean up Kanban

-toolbar.destructor(); // destruct Toolbar
+toolbar.destructor(); // clean up Toolbar

 });